 Instructions

-- In a large bowl, add milk, 2 tablespoons sugar, water, and yeast.
+- In a large bowl, add milk, 2 tablespoons sugar, water, and dry yeast.
 Mix and let stand for 5 minutes.
-Add eggs, rum, vanilla, the rest of the sugar 1/4 cup, and lemon zest to this.
+Add eggs, rum, vanilla, the rest of the sugar ¼ cup, and lemon zest to this.

-- While the dough is resting, in a medium bowl mix all the ingredients for the coconut crust.
+- While the dough is resting, in a medium bowl mix all the ingredients for the coconut crust, and mix until it resembles a paste.
+Set aside.

-- Divide the dough into 10 equal portions, about 90 g each, and form round buns.
-Put them in a greased tray and brush with the beaten egg.
-Let stand for 45 minutes.
-Heat the oven to 180 C / 350 F.
+- Divide the dough into 10 equal portions, about 90 g each, and form buns.
+Place them on a greased baking sheet and let it rise for 30 to 45 minutes, or until double in size.

 - Bake for 25 to 30 minutes or until golden brown.